ntk148v/til/linux/network-performance-ultimate-guide.md

 ![](https://img-blog.csdnimg.cn/20201025161643899.jpg?x-oss-process=image/watermark,type_ZmFuZ3poZW5naGVpdGk,shadow_10,text_aHR0cHM6Ly9ibG9nLmNzZG4ubmV0L1JvbmdfVG9h,size_16,color_FFFFFF,t_70)

 > **NOTE**: Some NICs are "multiple queues" NICs.
-This diagram above shows just a single ring buffer for simplicity, but depending on the NIC you are using and your hardware settings you may have mutliple queues in the system.
+This diagram above shows just a single ring buffer for simplicity, but depending on the NIC you are using and your hardware settings you may have multiple queues in the system.
 Check [Share the load of packet processing among CPUs](#24-share-the-load-of-packet-processing-among-cpus) section for detail.

 1. Packet arrives at the NIC
 2. NIC verifies `MAC` (if not on [promiscuous mode](https://unix.stackexchange.com/questions/14056/what-is-kernel-ip-forwarding)) and `FCS` and decide to drop or to continue